 Mary-Lou is the co-founder of StreetSmart and is the former Director of London’s Groucho Club, where the StreetSmart campaign first began.
 In 2015 she brought a dash of Groucho Club glamour to Dorset, opening her own hotel.

-Nick was the Founder and Director of the Poster Shop.
-In 1998 he turned his entrepreneurial skills to growing and establishing StreetSmart, and was Director until 2009.
+Nick was Co-Founder and Director of the Poster Shop.
+In 1998 he turned his entrepreneurial skills to growing and establishing StreetSmart, and was Director until 2004.
 He now runs his own wine consultancy business managing clients’ wine cellars.